What Times Are Normal for Swimmers My Age?

 None of this is exactly a mathematical average, but it’s a bit more accurate of an approximation for the normal or average swim times for those who actually race.

-Trying to answer the question of what times are normal for a swimmer your age is partially why USA Swimming releases what it calls “” for its age-group swimmers.
+Trying to answer the question of what times are normal for a swimmer your age is partially why USA Swimming releases what it calls “motivational standards” for its age-group swimmers.
 These are determined using historical fastest times and an adjustment factor.
-(You can see .)
+(You can see the full mathematical model of how the times are calculated.)

 You can do the same math to figure out the average swim times for your age and distance and pool length.